Dementia Friendly Communities

 Your Story Matters is a resource for Aboriginal and Torres Strait Islander communities.
 Click onto the image below to download:

-LGBTI and Dementia is a recent 2018 document by Dementia Australia.
+LGBTI and Dementia is a 2018 booklet by Dementia Australia.
 Click onto the image below to download the 24 page pdf: